smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M08_monitor_and_manage_linux_processes/7_monitor_process_activity_in_linux.md

 ## 📎 Summary

-* Use `ps` for **snapshot** process reporting
+- Use `ps` for **snapshot** process reporting
-* Use `top` or `htop` for **live system monitoring**
+- Use `top` or `htop` for **live system monitoring**
-* Monitor CPU, memory, and runtime usage for each process
+- Monitor CPU, memory, and runtime usage for each process
-* Tools like `pgrep` and `pidof` help identify PIDs quickly
+- Tools like `pgrep` and `pidof` help identify PIDs quickly
-* Mastering these tools is essential for performance tuning, process debugging, and operational visibility
+- Mastering these tools is essential for performance tuning, process debugging, and operational visibility

----

-✅ Let me know if you'd like:

-* 🧪 A guided lab using `ps`, `top`, and `htop`
-* 🧠 Quiz with answers
-* 📥 Markdown export for GitHub
-* ⏭️ Next lesson: *Analyze and Manage System Logs*

-You're now watching over your Linux processes like a security analyst with a dashboard — excellent work, Shahid 👀⚙️